 NRS Relief Rex Hall Mobile Storage Units

-Rex Hall Mobile Storage Units (MSU) are flexible warehouses that can be assembled in a day by 4-6 people in any emergency situation.
-It is designed for easy shipping and to be erected on uneven ground.
+Rex Hall Mobile Storage Units (MSU) are flexible warehouses designed for easy shipping and considered as easily assembled in a day by 4-6 people in any emergency situation.

 The Rex Hall Mobile Storage Unit was designed by NRS Relief to provide a flexible option to respond to any emergency situation.
 It can be assembled by a small group (4-6 people) in under a day.
 It was designed for shipping, making it accessible by land, water or air.
 It has adjustable base plates that facilitate installation on uneven ground.